-If you suspect that someone is suffering from addiction, getting them the help they need is paramount.
-Luckily in Illinois, there are plenty of rehab resources available to help battle some of the overwhelming statistics related to substance abuse in the state.
+If you suspect someone is suffering from addiction, getting them the help they need is paramount.
+Luckily in Illinois, plenty of rehab resources are available to help battle some of the overwhelming statistics related to substance abuse in the state.

 Statistics on Addiction and Mental Health in Illinois

 Unfortunately, in 2021, the statistics on fatal opioid overdoses had increased to 3,013.
 This represented a 2.3 percent increase from 2020 and a 35.8 percent increase from 2019.
 Opioid abuse is still a major concern.

 Alcohol use disorder has also proven to be an issue, as an average of 5,151 deaths were attributed to excessive alcohol use in 2020.
 This is over 40 percent higher than the number of deaths attributed to opioids in the same year!
 Sadly, the CDC estimates that there are roughly 134,820 years of potential life lost to alcohol abuse each year.
 In Illinois, it is estimated that the burden of excessive alcohol consumption (adjusted for inflation) will cost taxpayers $13.116 billion in 2022.

 Possession of small amounts of marijuana (up to 30 grams) is punishable by a fine of up to $200.
 Depending on the amount possessed, first-time offenders may be eligible for probation instead of jail time.
 Subsequent offenses may result in up to one year in jail and a fine of up to $2,500.

 The possession of larger amounts of marijuana is punishable by jail time and/or a fine.
 The penalties increase if the offender possesses marijuana within 1,000 feet of a school or park or if the offender is under the age of 21.